ivogeorg/starter-migrating-from-blocks-to-js/README.md

 ### v0.7

-One sentence description of the program just committed in [new_program.js].
+One sentence description of the [program](new_program.js) just committed.
 It does so and so....